A good doctor uses food first, then resorts to medicine…. --Ancient Chinese proverb--

 When you are sick, you have difficulty tasting foods but are still obliged to eat otherwise, you become weaker.
 Sipping a hot soup or drink is the best alternative so that your body still receives the proper supplement it needs for healing and recovery.

 How does it work?
-Slowly simmering foods over low heat are extracting their natural nutrients while preserving their therapeutic properties.
-By doing this, it becomes easier for the body to absorb all the goodness drawn from these foods- thus, hasten the healing process of the body.
+Slowly simmering foods over low heat are extracts their natural nutrients while preserving their therapeutic properties.
+By doing this, it becomes easier for the body to absorb all the nutrients drawn from these foods- thus, hasten the healing process of the body.

-Here’s VitaClay’s bone broth recipe courtesy of Dr. Chris Decker - Naturopathic Physician
+Here’s VitaClay’s bone broth recipe courtesy of Dr. Chris Decker - Naturopathic Physician.
+VitaClay is the best soup maker and broth cooker.

 1. Put some bones in a VitaClay pot and fill the pot with water to within an inch or so of the top.
 Add 1-2 tablespoons of raw vinegar to draw out the minerals, and simmer for 3-4 hours then leave in warm cycle for 8-10 hours.
 You can add in an onion, a carrot, and a few stalks of celery, maybe a bay leaf, or whatever you like.
 Use a slotted spoon to skim off and throw out the foam that rises to the top after the first few minutes.